superzackx/WaddleCSS/README.md

 # WaddleCSS

 A easy to use framework for making good looking websites.
-Support us buy starring this repo!
+Support us by starring this repo!

 ## Usage